daniel-isidro/hot_n_pop_song_machine/README.md

 ### Cost and Optimistic/Pessimistic Metrics

-If we were working for a **music company** and the **cost of failing to predict a not-hit song** was high, we would use the **second model**.
+If we were working for a **music company** and the **cost of failing to predict a not-hit song** was high, we would use the **second model** (RF).
 With it the company would may not assign promotion budget to a song with traits of not being popular.
 It would also be useful to **artists** willing to discard unpopular songs to send to the marketing agencies for promotion.

-If we were working for a **music company** competing with others for the rights of potentially successful songs, and the **cost of not predicting a hit song** was high, or worked for an **artist** planning to send tracks with traits of being hits to music companies for publishing, then we would choose the **first model**.
+If we were working for a **music company** competing with others for the rights of potentially successful songs, and the **cost of not predicting a hit song** was high, or worked for an **artist** planning to send tracks with traits of being hits to music companies for publishing, then we would choose the **first model** (XGB).

 # Summary